Tax Law Issues for LGBTQ+ Couples and Individuals

 Same-sex married couples are also able to claim their children as dependents on their joint federal tax return or one spouse can claim the child as a dependent if the couple files separately.
 They are also eligible for a child tax credit and may file as head of household if they provide more than 50% of a child's support.
 Usually a spouse that files as head of household can pay fewer taxes than someone who files as single.
-However, unmarried same-sex couples and those in domestic partnerships cannot access the same tools and benefits in connection with filing taxes.

 One tax benefit for married couples involves monetary gifts such as cash, property or other assets valued at more than an exclusion amount that is annually adjusted for inflation.
 All taxpayers can give a certain amount of money to another person as a gift every year without paying taxes on the gift.
 In 2018, the tax-free gift amount was $15,000.
 However, any amount that exceeds this limit must be reported and the excess goes toward a lifetime total, which is adjusted for inflation every year.

 The amount you report on your gift tax forms will count toward the assets that are exempt from the federal estate tax as "unified credit."
 This is the amount that is adjusted annually for inflation and that is exempt from the federal estate tax.
-All your assets can be transferred tax-free to a same-sex spouse.
+All of your assets can be transferred tax-free to a same-sex spouse.